Best Bank In Canada For New Immigrants 2026: How to Choose

 A Short TFSA and RRSP Note

-• Equifax Canada and TransUnion Canada are the two major Canadian credit bureaus.
+• Equifax Canada and TransUnion Canada are the country’s two main credit bureaus, and international credit scores do not transfer to them automatically.

 Before You Open Your First Account